-Peloton has also made a treadmill available to consumers.
-You can also access workout classes without either machine.
+Peloton has also made a treadmill and rowing machine (soon to be released) available to consumers.
+You can access workout classes without either machine.
 Classes can be streamed from your cell phone or tablet by purchasing a Peloton subscription plan.
 If you live in Manhattan, you can even schedule a class at one of Peloton’s studios.

 What happened to Peloton?